ccccmark/hollow_memories/README.md

 In case you are new to torrents this arcticle explains how bittorrent works https://www.howtogeek.com/141257/htg-explains-how-does-bittorrent-work

+Explaining how to use a bittorrent client would go beyond the scope of this tutorial

+I personally use Qbittorrent https://www.qbittorrent.org/ a very advanced bittorrent client that i would definitively recommend if you plan on torrenting a lot

+if you just want something simple you can use picotorrent https://picotorrent.org/

+both are free,open-source and very easy to use

 #### Uploading Torrents to Nyaa.si

 If you want to share streams as torrents i recommend using nyaa.si to upload them